cirbuk/jslib-scaffolding/README.md

 * Login into Circle CI and follow the github project where the library resides
 * Do `npm login` in local and extract the auth token from `${HOME}/.npmrc`
-* Create and environment variable in Circle CI under project settings in the name `npm_TOKEN` and paste the copied auth token as it's value
+* Create an environment variable `npm_TOKEN` in Circle CI under project settings and paste the copied auth token as it's value
+* Create an environment vairable `RELEASE_DIR`
 * Change the node version in `.circleci/config.yml` if required

 Once all the above steps have been completed and the library is ready, commit to github.